A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsection{Listing survey study}

-To identify characteristics, e.g., benefits, when performing bug bounty report review, we conducted an online survey on OSS project maintainers who have validated vulnerabilities using the \code{huntr} bug bounty platform ($n_1=51$).
+To identify characteristics, e.g., benefits, when performing bug bounty report review, we conducted an online survey between January 2024 and March 2024 on OSS project maintainers who have validated vulnerabilities using the \code{huntr} bug bounty platform ($n_1=51$).